sanka4rea/CityU_bioinformatics/content/tutorial/type1/tutorial2.md

 weight = 6
 # Project summary to display on homepage.
-summary = "**Tutorials_2** is about how to use a computer to find what is known about a gene of interest and also how to get new insights about it."
+summary = "Need to dicuss about the tutorials displayed here.."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "tutorial/tutorial3.png"